willdurand/willdurand.github.io/_posts/2013-07-19-i-am-a-sponge.md

 location: Clermont-Fd Area, France
 tldr: false
 title: I Am A Sponge
+image: /images/posts/2013/07/spongebob-social.png
 ---

 According to my PhD advisor, **I am a sponge**.
 What does that mean though?
-That is the purpose of this article in which I am going to introduce a sort of _Sponge Theory_.
+This is the purpose of today's article.
+I am going to introduce a sort of _Sponge Theory_.
 First of all, it is not about [SpongeBob](https://en.wikipedia.org/wiki/SpongeBob_SquarePants).
-This theory is actually focused on two values: **learning** and **sharing**, and the order matters.
+This theory is actually focused on two values: **learning** and **sharing** and the order matters.

 ![](/images/posts/spongebob.png)